Attorney Raleigh NC: Updating Your Estate Plan During the New Year

 Incapacitation or death of a beneficiary or other important role in an estate plan.
 A serious illness or death of someone named in your estate plan should be documented as soon as possible.
 Those that are named as executor, power of attorney, or trustee, especially, should be documented at the time of death or incapacitation.
 Concerning any changed matters, including those listed above, you should speak with an attorney as to how to adequately address these in your estate plan.

-In our next post, Eldreth Law Firm, PC, attorney in Raleigh NC will continue discussing estate planning and how you should consider it a priority, every New Year, to revisit your current plan and update it as necessary.
+In our next post, Eldreth Law Firm, PLLC, attorney in Raleigh NC will continue discussing estate planning and how you should consider it a priority, every New Year, to revisit your current plan and update it as necessary.

 As always, feel free to contact us with any questions or concerns you may have about estate planning or partnership agreements.
 Also contact us to schedule a consultation if you are looking for a new attorney in Raleigh NC.
 We are here to help you with all your legal matters, whether it be estate planning in Raleigh NC, trademarking, copyrighting, or DWI issues.